 - If your will gifts everything to your spouse or civil partner, after a divorce it will be as if you hadn’t made a will at all (this is known as 'dying intestate')

 - If your spouse or civil partner is listed as an executor or trustee of your will, this will no longer be valid following your divorce

 Separation and divorce

 Legally speaking, separation is the not same as getting a divorce.
-But if you decide to separate from your spouse or civil partner, it's likely you’ll need to think about a lot of the same things.
+But if you decide to separate from your spouse or civil partner, it's likely you'll need to think about a lot of the same things and how they will, or will not, be affected by separation.
 Make sure you check your pensions, retirement income and will to see what, if anything, you need to do.